Copper(II) bromide

-Copper(II) bromide (CuBr_{2}) is a chemical compound that forms an unstable tetrahydrate CuBr_{2}·4H_{2}O. It is used in photographic processing as an intensifier and as a brominating agent in organic synthesis.
+Copper(II) bromide (CuBr_{2}) is a chemical compound that forms a tetrahydrate CuBr_{2}·4H_{2}O. It is used in photographic processing as an intensifier and as a brominating agent in organic synthesis.

 It is also used in the copper vapor laser, a class of laser where the medium is copper bromide vapour formed in-situ from hydrogen bromide reacting with the copper discharge tube.
 Producing yellow or green light, it is used in dermatological applications.